DavidBootle/IEEE_TigerQuest_Bot/README.md

 5. When you run the script for the first time, it will ask you to authorize it using your Google account.
 Always authorize it with the ieeesb@g.clemson.edu account.
 DO NOT use your personal account, as that will break it.
 If authentication is failing, delete the `token.json` file in the current directory and try again.

 ## Debug Mode
-When testing the program, you can add the following line to the **top** of the `auth.toml` file to enable debug mode:
+When testing the program, you can edit the following line at the **top** of the `auth.toml` file to enable debug mode:

 ```toml
 Debug = true